 In addition to AHOPCA, St. Jude Global played an important role in collaborating with regional partners to develop two other clinical research consortia in the region:

 - The Consorcio Latinoamericano de Enfermedades Hemato-oncológicas Pediátricas (CLEHOP) began because of the success of AHOPCA’s program for the treatment of children with Hodgkin lymphoma.
 Those excellent results triggered interest to extend this work to other parts of Latin America.
 CLEHOP integrates groups from Argentina, Peru, Ecuador, Mexico, Venezuela and Brazil to expand beyond the treatment of Hodgkin lymphoma and become a true Latin American cooperative group.
-In addition to a protocol for Hodgkin lymphoma, the group is developing a new clinical trial for acute promyelocytic leukemia.
+In addition to a protocol for Hodgkin lymphoma, the group has developed a new clinical trial for acute promyelocytic leukemia.

 - Grupo de America Latina de Oncología Pediátrica (GALOP) originally started when a few institutions in South America teamed up with the Children’s Oncology Group to run common protocols.
-GALOP will now be part of the St Jude Global Alliance.
-This will allow more centers to take part in the group and reach more children with cancer in the region.

 The St. Jude Global CASA program has ongoing initiatives in the region that include strengthening collaborations with institutions in Brazil, implementation of the Global Initiative for Childhood Cancer (GICC) in Peru and development of Pediatric National Cancer Control Plans (PNCCP) in Central America, Haiti and Dominican Republic in collaboration with the Pan American Health Organization (PAHO) and the Comision de Ministros de Salud de Centro America (COMISCA).